Geeksltd/GCop/Rules/GCop138.md

 - Write a message to Console, so at least during development and debugging it has a chance of being noticed.
 - If you believe that neither of the above are necessary in your case, document that explicitly by adding a comment such as "No logging is needed".

-If the body of an exception block doesn't re-throw the error, Gcop will look for the term `log` or `Console` in your code.
+If the body of an exception block doesn't re-throw the error, GCop will look for the term `log` or `Console` in your code.
 It doesn't care if it's a real log invocation or a comment.
 The purpose here is to ensure you have thought about this and made a conscious decision, rather than omitting it by accident or ignorance.

 ## Keeping information about the original exception